Siflorite/mania-converter-rust/README.md

 ## Standalone Usage
 Download the `converter_rust_x.x.x_standalone.exe`.
 Simply put this executable file under the same directory of mcz file and double click, all mcz files will be converted to osz files.
 ## Webapp Deployment
 Download `converter_rust_x.x.x_webapp.exe`.
-Run the application and upload your mcz file at (http://localhost:8080/upload).
+Run the application as Administrator, and upload your mcz file at [localhost](http:://localhost/).
+If you want to deploy it on a server, you can either compile and run it in unix-like systems or run the exe on Windows Server.
+You need to do port forwarding if you don't have a public IP (like at home) to make it accesible to Internet, and keep port 80 open for TCP protocol at firewall since it is the port for http.
 ## Compiling Issues
 From ver 0.2.0 `mod`s are used to make it easier to infer the processing functions.<br> `mcz2osz` provides two public functions: `process_whole_dir_mcz` produces the osz transform of all mcz files under the working directory; `process_mcz_file` takes in a `&Path` parameter and transforms this specific mcz file into osz format.
 An example can be given as `process_whole_dir_mcz()`: